jlan84/linear-algebra-assignment/individual.md

-Include your answers to this part in `morning.py`.
+Include your answers to this morning's exercies in `morning.py`.

 **Please use numpy vector/matrix operations.
 Do not use a for loop unless given explicit instructions**